Director of Multimedia and Internal Communications

 - Lewis & Clark Kids and Families, manager

-Outside of working at Lewis & Clark, she taught a writing course at Portland Community College’s Rock Creek Campus (2007); served as the president of the board of directors (2008-2010) for Girls Inc. of NW Oregon (an affiliate of the national Girls Incorporated), which serves at-risk girls facing intergenerational poverty, juvenile crime, substance abuse, and school failure; volunteered (2006-2010) at Portland Community Media, assisting in the production of the television show “Face to Face: Community Matters,” a showcase for nonprofits in Portland to share their mission and their services; served on the marketing committee for the Western Association of College and University Business Officers (2014-2016); and now serves on the Sojourner Elementary PTA (2016 - present).
+Outside of working at Lewis & Clark, I taught a writing course at Portland Community College’s Rock Creek Campus; served as the president of the board of directors for Girls Inc. of the Pacific Northwest (an affiliate of the national Girls Incorporated), which serves at-risk girls facing intergenerational poverty, juvenile crime, substance abuse, and school failure; volunteered at Portland Community Media, assisting in the production of the television show “Face to Face: Community Matters,” a showcase for nonprofits in Portland to share their mission and their services; served on the marketing committee for the Western Association of College and University Business Officers; and now serve on the Sojourner Elementary Green Team.

-When she’s not at work, she is mostly likely cutting back blackberry bushes in her garden, playing chase or peeling grapes for her kids, and cooking with her husband (his specialty is crepes and her specialty is toppings).
+When I’m not at work, I am most likely cutting back blackberry bushes in my garden, playing chase or peeling grapes for my kids, and cooking with my husband (his specialty is crepes and my specialty is toppings).